sidneyrdc/ros_interface/README.md

-# ROS Interface Library
+# ROS Interface Library (C++ and Julia)

 A shared library to simplify the access to the ROS environment.
 Allows your algorithm in C++ and Julia to write and read from topics and nodes of ROS without importing ROS libraries and their dependencies.

 ## Installation